 do: understand your employee’s needs

 By and large, employees across the globe stepped up and did what they needed to do to get through the pandemic.
-While things are slowly returning to normal, many of the extra stressors on your employees' work and personal lives remain.
+While things have returned to normal, many of the extra stressors on your employees' work and personal lives remain.
 Certainly, you can’t create a work model that addresses every employee’s needs, but you can get a sense of the major challenges facing your workers.

-With this understanding, you can create a hybrid model that promotes productivity and employee morale while helping your workers maintain a healthy work-life balance.
+With this understanding, you can create a hybrid work environment that promotes productivity and employee morale while helping your workers maintain a healthy work-life balance.
 It’s equally important to schedule frequent check-ins with your workers to monitor the success or weaknesses of the new work model and adjust as necessary.

 do: set clear expectations